 Carcinoma of the epithelial lining (endometrium) of the uterine corpus is the most common female pelvic malignancy.
 Factors influencing its prominence are the declining incidence of cervical cancer, longer life expectancy, and earlier diagnosis.
-Adenocarcinoma of the endometrium, the most prevalent histologic subtype, is currently the fourth most common cancer in women, with 39,080 new cases, ranking behind breast, lung, and bowel cancers.
-Endometrial adenocarcinoma is the eighth leading cause of death from malignancy in women, accounting for 7,400 deaths this year.

-In the other 25% of women, carcinomas appear spontaneously, are not clearly related to a transition from atypical hyperplasia, and rather arise in a background of atrophic or inert endometrium.
+In 25% of women, carcinomas appear spontaneously, are not clearly related to a transition from atypical hyperplasia, and rather arise in a background of atrophic or inert endometrium.
 These neoplasms tend to be associated with a more undifferentiated cell type and a poorer prognosis (type II).

 The high rate of occurrence of endometrial cancer in Western societies and the very low rate in Eastern countries suggest a possible etiologic role for nutrition, especially the high content of animal fat in Western diets.
-There may be a relationship between highfat diets and the higher incidence of endometrial carcinoma in women with conditions of unopposed estrogen: Endogenous estrogens rise in postmenopausal women because of increased production of androstenedione or a greater peripheral conversion of this hormone to estrone.
+There may be a relationship between high-fat diets and the higher incidence of endometrial carcinoma in women with conditions of unopposed estrogen.
+Endogenous estrogens rise in postmenopausal women because of increased production of androstenedione or a greater peripheral conversion of this hormone to estrone.
 In obese women, the extraglandular aromatization of androstenedione to estrone is increased in fatty tissue.

 Tamoxifen exerts its primary effect by blocking the binding of estrogen to estrogen receptors.
 It also exerts mild estrogenic effects on the female genital tract.
 This weak estrogenic effect presumably accounts for an increased frequency of endometrial carcinoma observed in women receiving prolonged adjuvant tamoxifen therapy for breast carcinoma.